 In 2012, HSBC, the fifth biggest bank in the world, was found to have laundered money for Mexican drug cartels, violated international sanctions against rogue states, and facilitated al-Qaeda-linked accounts in transferring money to the United States.
-Investigations by the Senate discovered the bank to not only be severely negligent, but consciously responsible for these crimes.
+Investigations by the Senate discovered the bank to be severely negligent and consciously responsible for these crimes.
 For punishment, the bank was fined just four weeks of profit.
 The bank’s CEO, Stuart Gulliver, apologized and promised to not do it again.
 No one was jailed.

 This isn’t an isolated event.
 It’s a common occurrence.

 After the mortgage crisis of 2008, the Financial Crisis Inquiry Commission concluded that the banking industry had been full of predatory and fraudulent practices.
 The commission referred dozens of cases to prosecutors.
 But, although fines were paid, no one was indicted, no one was put on trial, and no one was jailed.

 Meanwhile, the US is the world’s leader in criminal incarceration.
 It holds over two million people in jails and prisons, which constitutes an increase of over 500 percent from 40 years ago.
 Street crimes are the reason for the vast majority of those incarcerations, even though the average annual cost of street crime, according to the FBI, is $15 billion per year—but nearly $1 trillion per year for white-collar crime.
 Many cases of financial crime go unreported and among those that are reported, very few go to trial.

 Crimes committed in the financial world often require an intricate understanding of financial markets.
 Simply put, one must understand the game’s mechanics and rules before understanding how they can be broken.